-Key ratios Definition Motive Average number of shares Average number of shares during the year Relevant in calculating income and cash flow per share Net sales Sales for the year Sales of services Reporting period January 1 - December 31, 2020 Defines time period comprised by this financial report Result per share Result for the year divided by average number of shares Result allocated per share Cash flow per share Cash flow for the year divided by average number of shares Measure to describe cash flow allocated to one share during the year Number of shares Number of shares at the end of the year Relevant for calculating shareholders' equity allocated to one share Total assets Total assets at the end of the year Relevant for calculating shareholder's equity Shareholders equity/share Total shareholders' equity divided by the number of shares at the end of the year Measure to describe shareholder's equity per share Equity ratio Total shareholders' equity as a percentage of total assets Measure to evaluate the company's ability to meet its financial obligations
+Key ratios Definition Motive Average number of shares Average number of shares during the year Relevant in calculating income and cash flow per share Net sales Sales for the year Sales of services Reporting period January 1 - December 31, 2022 Defines time period comprised by this financial report Result per share Result for the year divided by average number of shares Result allocated per share Cash flow per share Cash flow for the year divided by average number of shares Measure to describe cash flow allocated to one share during the year Number of shares Number of shares at the end of the year Relevant for calculating shareholders' equity allocated to one share Shareholders equity/share Total shareholders' equity divided by the number of shares at the end of the year Measure to describe shareholder's equity per share Equity ratio Total shareholders' equity as a percentage of total assets Measure to evaluate the company's ability to meet its financial obligations

-The Company presents certain financial measures in the Year-end report not defined by IFRS.
+^{}The Company presents certain financial measures in the Year-end report not defined by IFRS.
 The Company deems that these measures provide valuable additional information for investors and management of the Company as they enable evaluation and benchmarking of the Company's performance.
 As all companies do not calculate financial measures the same way, these measures are not always comparable to those used by other companies.
 These financial measures shall therefore not be viewed as replacements for those defined by IFRS.
 The financial definitions are not defined by IFRS unless otherwise stated.